-This is because proactive tasks are predictable.
+This is because proactive managed services tasks are predictable.
 They’re scheduled into our days (e.g., regular technology alignment visits, business impact and strategy meetings, centralized services, and projects).
 We know how much they cost and how long they take to complete.
 We know the margins on proactive tasks (if we price them properly).

 But having someone visit clients on a regular basis doesn’t necessarily make you a proactive MSP.
 You have to consider what they’re doing while they’re on site.
 If they’re primarily tending to unscheduled tasks, they’re still being reactive.